HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supplying the Tracking ID

 The mandatory `Task.identifier` *tracking-id* slice element represents the Payer tracking identifier.
-The tracking-id (also called the "re-association tracking control number") is an identifier that ties the attachments back to the claim or prior authorization.
+The tracking-id (the "re-association tracking control number") is an identifier that ties the attachments back to the claim or prior authorization.
 The Provider will echo it back to the Payer when submitting the attachments.

 ~~~